Megapong 8 - Score and HUD

 }

-As you can see, this will increase the velocity of the ball by 1 on every 10th hit (using the sign function we had defined previously).
+As you can see, this will increase the velocity of the ball by 1 on every 10th hit (using the sign function we have defined previously).
 It would be pretty boring if the ball kept its speed all the time!
 For reference, this is what the whole moveBall() function now looks like:

 void moveBall(){